-3.1 to 3.2 Planning includes plans for individual children that reflect their individual development.
+3.1., 3.2.
+Planning includes plans for individual children that reflect their individual development.
 Assessing includes assessment based on a range of assessment techniques: formative, summative and accurate observation are included in this range.

+Learning Outcome 4: Be able to effectively implement policies and procedures in the context of a Montessori early years setting.

-- 4.1 Wellbeing includes both physical and emotional care.
-Promotion of wellbeing includes: - awareness of health and safety
+4.1.
+Wellbeing includes both physical and emotional care.
+Promotion of wellbeing includes awareness of health and safety, security, confidentiality of information, safeguarding and promoting the welfare of children.
+It also includes the physical care of children, carrying out physical care routines, awareness, prevention and control of infection.

-- security

-- confidentiality of information

-- safeguarding and promoting the welfare of children

-It also includes:

-- the physical care of children

-- · carrying out physical care routines

-- awareness, prevention and control of infection

-- 4.2 This includes evidence from the placement mentor regarding participation in risk assessments/entries in incident and accident books.
+4.2.
+This includes evidence from the placement mentor regarding participation in risk assessments/ entries in incident and accident books.

-- 4.4 This requires an awareness of confidentiality, accuracy and coherency of recordkeeping.
+4.4.
+This requires an awareness of confidentiality, accuracy and coherency of recordkeeping.
 At a minimum this includes:

 - records and reports

 - medication requirements

 - special dietary needs

 - consideration of culture, race, religion and belief system

 - planning

 - observation and assessment

 - health, safety and security

 - accidents